The Merry (Part 1): Ordshaw Vignette #13

 As we’re well into December, and I’m knee-deep in the festive spirit, it’s time for a tale of seasonal cheer.

 Off the back of last month’s delightful Violent Fae tour I was left thinking we had some unfinished business.
 Specifically, what goes down in Ordshaw around Christmas?

 So, today I’m sharing a free bonus vignette – The Merry.
 With all the holiday cheer you would expect from an Ordshaw story.
-It’s the first of an extended series I’m putting together to share free on the blog over the next 12 months, expanding the vignettes beyond the Fae to explore the other nooks and crannies of the Ordshaw universe.
+It’s the first of an extended series I’m putting together to share free on the blog, expanding the vignettes beyond the Fae to explore the other nooks and crannies of the Ordshaw universe.
 I’ve got designs on ancient evils, haunted office equipment and such things to come.

 Only, this story keeps us in familiar territory for now.
-And it may be book-ended by a second part next Christmas.
+To be continued with a second part next Christmas.
 But you’ll have to wait for that.

 Now, on to the story!
 Get your Christmas on with The Merry…

 The Merry (Part 1)